Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

+In this section we present the local topological meaning of $\wTF$ generators, present the relations and show that they represent local isotopies for a space of ribbon-embedded tubes in $\bbR^4$ with caps, wens (that is, open Klein bottles), and foam vertices.
+We interpret the auxiliary operations as topological operations on this space.

-\subsubsection{The generators of $\wTFo$}
+\subsubsection{The generators of $\wTF$}

-There is topological meaning to each of the generators of $\wTFo$: they each stand for a certain local feature of framed knotted ribbon tubes in $\bbR^4$.
-As in Section \ref{subsec:TangleTopology}, the tubes are oriented as 2-dimensional surfaces, and also have a distinguished core with a 1-dimensional orientation (direction).
+There is topological meaning to each of the generators of $\wTF$: via a generalization of the Satoh tubing map $\delta$ of Section~\ref{sec:w-tangles} they each stand for local features of framed knotted ribbon tubes in $\bbR^4$.

-The crossings are as explained in Section \ref{subsec:TangleTopology}: the under-strand denotes the ring flying through, or the ``thin'' tube.
-Recall that there really are four kinds of crossings, but in the circuit algebra the two not shown are obtained from the two that are shown by adding virtual crossings (see Figures~\ref{fig:CrossingTubes} and~\ref{fig:BandCrossings}).
+The map $\delta$ treats the strands in the same way as in Section~\ref{subsec:TangleTopology}.
+The crossings are also as explained in Section \ref{subsec:TangleTopology}: the under-strand denotes the small circle flying through a larger one, or, equivalently, a ``thin'' tube braided through a thicker one.
+Recall that for tangles there are four kinds of crossings (left or right circle flying through from below or from above the other).
+Two of these are the generators shown, and the other two are obtained from the generators by adding virtual crossings (see Figures~\ref{fig:CrossingTubes} and~\ref{fig:BandCrossings}).